Johann Wolfgang von Goethe – IQ: 210

 Bobby Fischer – IQ: 187

 You’ve probably recognize his name and associate him with chess.
 He started playing chess since he was six years old.
 He eventually became the youngest chess grandmaster in history.
 Though a highschool dropout, he made a name for himself in the “game of century”.
-He had element of surprise like the Amsterdam city pass.
+He had element of surprise like the Amsterdam city pass with city sightseeing map.
 Bob Fischer got quite an attitude which resulted in indictment.
 He might had a bad reputation because of his paranoia and anti-Semitism, but he was a man who could break a man’s ego, that requires skills to pull off those moves